usnistgov/RF_Sensor_Test_Harness/README.md

 The Test Harness includes:
 * Python server
 * LabVIEW 2017 web server (Player)
-note: A spectrum analyzer is needed to view your waveform data but not required.

 After a successful download and unzip of the package to a computer hosting LabVIEW 2017 and PXI;
 navigate to the folder ESC_TestHarness_master